weakish/docs-en/views/leanengine_webhosting_guide-node.md

 {% endblock %}

 {% block section_timezone %}
 You need to pay attention to the different methods of the Date type in JavaScript.
-Some will return UTC time and some will return local time (China standard time in China):
+Some will return UTC time and some will return local time:

 Function | Timezone | result
 ---------|----------|--------